sesartrumpet/cs386-pennypilot/Reports/Deliverable4.md

 **Requirements**

 #### Requirement:
-> As someone who has a lot of transactions, I want to filter transactions so finding a specific one will be easier for me.
+> As someone who has a lot of transactions, I want to filter transactions so I can know exactly how much I am spending
  - Issue:
- - Pull Request: <link>
+ - Pull Request:
     - Implemented by:
     - Approved by:
 <screenshot>